BlockResearchGroup/compas_tno/docs/tutorial/3_optimiser.rst

 .. highlight:: python

-This tutorial provides a quick tour of the generation of the ``Optimiser`` object in :mod:`compas_tno.optimisers`.
+This tutorial provides a quick tour of the generation of :mod:`Optimiser <compas_tno.optimisers.Optimiser>`.

-The ``Optimiser`` object stores in the settings the main information about the optimisation.
+The :mod:`Optimiser <compas_tno.optimisers.Optimiser>` object stores in the ``Optimiser.settings`` dictionary, the main information about the optimisation.
 The chart below illustrate the information that can be passed to the Optimiser.

 .. figure:: ../_images/optimiser.png
     :figclass: figure